xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 the individual code operations.
 And it is here, in the nitty-gritty details of code-space analysis, that we find the physicist's method to be somewhat underspecified.

-To get to the code, we need to break up operations into smaller pieces.
+To get to the code, we need to break up algorithmic operations into smaller pieces.
 To a caller of our program, list insertion is one macro-operation, like we had above.
 But in the program itself, list insertion is the result of many micro-operations: array allocations, write accesses, etc. A program analysis needs to be able to reason on the level of these program-space micro-operations,